 - Build a Features List

-Information gathered in 1st step is now deduced to make a list of required features.
+Information gathered in the 1st step is now deduced to make a list of required features.
 A feature is a small, client valued output.
 The whole project is thus divided into features.
 A feature needs to be delivered every two weeks.
 Therefore the feature the team decides to work on must take less than two weeks to be implemented.

 - Plan By Feature